 This is the part that catches many parents off guard.
 At 18, your child becomes a legal adult.
 You no longer have automatic parental responsibility.

-Under the Mental Capacity Act 2005, every adult is assumed to have capacity to make their own decisions unless it’s established otherwise.
-This means your young person will be asked to consent to their own care, sign their own forms, and make their own choices.
+Under the Mental Capacity Act 2005 (which applies from age 16), everyone is assumed to have capacity to make their own decisions unless it’s established otherwise.
+Once parental responsibility ends at 18, this means your young person will be asked to consent to their own care, sign their own forms, and make their own choices.

 If your young person lacks the capacity to make specific decisions, you may need to: